 |Lasts for a long time|

-I always carry two mini BIC lighters with me out on trail.
+I always carry two mini BIC lighters with me out on the trail.
 One in my backpack and one in my pocket.
 To go along with the two is one, one is none saying.
 Often I will carry two different ways of lighting a fire, the main one is my mini BIC lighter and the second one is a Ferro rod.
 To learn how to make BIC lighters easier to use you can read my full article here on how to get rid of the safety on BIC lighters.

 Number 2, the ever reliable Ferro Rod.